scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 * *SCMP.* SCION control-plane messages are by default all authenticated.
 In addition to beacons, the control plane offers the SCION Control Message Protocol (SCMP).
 It is analogous to ICMP, and it provides functionality for network diagnostics, such as ping and traceroute, and authenticated error messages that signal packet processing or network layer problems.
-SCMP is the first control message protocol that supports the authentication of network control messages, preventing that unauthenticated control messages can potentially be used to affect or even prevent traffic forwarding.
+SCMP is the first control message protocol that supports the authentication of network control messages, preventing unauthenticated control messages from potentially being used to affect or even prevent traffic forwarding.
 SCMP is used, for example, by the data plane to achieve path revocation.

 ### Relationship to Existing Protocols